 Although I believe XRP will outperform its peers in 2018, that doesn’t mean I think Bitcoin will fall apart.
 It still has major tailwinds at its back.
-Moreover, it survived the August 1 fork, earning it serious trust points with investors.
+Moreover, it survived the internal conflict of 2017, earning it serious trust points with investors.

 By seeing that Bitcoin could survive a mutiny like Bitcoin Cash, investors were finally able to accept that core issues with the cryptocurrency can be resolved.
 After all, the entire squabble began over scaling issues.
 One side didn’t like SegWit and they were allowed to express that frustration by forking the blockchain.
 So they did.